Learning to Play Two-Player Perfect-Information Games without Knowledge: Reinforcement Heuristic to Improve Learning Performance

-We now compare the different heuristics that we have proposed to the classical terminal evaluation function $\hfb$ on different games, using the protocol of Section~\ref{subsec:Common-Experience-Protocol}.
-Each combination uses descent with completion (Algorithm~\ref{alg:descente-completion}) and completed $\epsilon$-greedy (see Algorithm~\ref{alg:e-greedy} and Section~\ref{subsec:Completion}).
-Each combination uses a different terminal evaluation function.
-These terminal evaluations are the classical (``binary'') evaluation function $\hfb$, the additive depth heuristic, the multiplicative depth heuristic, the scoring heuristic, the cummulative mobility, and the presence heuristic.
-Other parameters are the same as Section~\ref{subsec:Comparison-data-selection}.
-There are, at most, a total of $6$ combinations per game (on some games, some heuristics are not evaluated because they are trivially of no interest or equivalent to another heuristic).
-The experiment was repeated $48$ times.
-The winning percentage of a combination for each game and for each evaluation step (i.e. each hour) is therefore calculated from $96$ to $192$ matches.
 The final winning percentages are shown in Table~\ref{tab:comparison-h}.
-Each percentage of the table has required between $4608$ and $9216$ matches.
-On average and in $7$ of the $9$ games, the classic terminal heuristic has the worst percentage (exception are Othello and Lines of Action).
+Each percentage of the table has required between $13,824$ and $27,648$ matches.
+On average and for $7$ of the $9$ games, the classic terminal heuristic has the worst percentage (exception are Othello and Lines of Action).
 In scoring games, scoring is the best heuristic, as we might expect.
 Leaving aside the score heuristic, with the exception of Surakarta, Othello and Clobber, it is one of the two depth heuristics that has the best winning percentage.
 In Surakarta and Clobber, mobility is just ahead of the depth heuristics.
 On average, using the additive depth heuristic instead of using the classic evaluation increases the winning percentage by $15\%$, and using the best depth heuristic increases the winning percentage by $19\%$.
 The winning percentage curves are shown in Figure~\ref{fig:comparison-h}.
-The final percentages summarize the curves quite well.
-Note however, on the one hand, that the clear impact compared to the other heuristics (except score) of the additive depth heuristic to Breakthrough, Amazons, Hex, and Santorini and of the multiplicative depth heuristic to Clobber, Hex, and Open Outer Gomoku.
-In conclusion, the use of generic reinforcement heuristics has significantly improved performances and the depth heuristics are prime candidates as a powerful generic reinforcement heuristic.
+The final percentages summarizes the curves quite well.
+Note that the positive impact of the additive depth heuristic compared to the other heuristics (except score) is particulary clear at Breakthrough, Amazons, Hex, and Santorini.
+In a similar manner, the positive impact of the multiplicative depth heuristic is particulary clear at Clobber, Hex, and Open Outer Gomoku.